-

 Companion plants for Siberian iris roots

-Eden Brothers' Silver Edge Siberian Iris Roots and Snow Queen Siberian Iris Roots would make an elegant addition to the old world charm of cottage gardens.
+Eden Brothers' Silver Edge Siberian Iris Roots and Contrast in Styles Siberian Iris Roots would make an elegant addition to the old world charm of cottage gardens.
 Or, if you're looking for something more dramatic, try the startlingly dark blossoms of Eden Brothers' Black Flowered Siberian Iris Roots, perhaps with the scarlet, orange, or pale pink of poppies.
 Other excellent companion plants to the Siberian iris include salvia and columbine.

 The Siberian iris is typically grown from roots rather than seed, as it spreads through rhizomes, and extensive root systems make it an excellent choice for erosion control.
 To grow, plant bulbs one inch below the soil surface in the fall.
 Flowers bloom late April through June.
 Choose the best option for your garden from our selection of roots, and mix and match for the longest growing season and beautiful color variety!